Double Glazing, uPVC Windows & Doors South Wales

 What is condensation and why does it occur?

 Condensation is a result of warm air colliding with a cold surface, especially if there is too much humidity in your home.
 When the warm moisture in the air hits your inner windows colder surface it cools down, releases the water which forms the droplets on your window.
 In severe circumstances, the water droplets will merge and run down the windowpane onto the inside sill.
 Excess moisture in the air of your home can cause condensation to occur on walls and ceilings, not just the window.
+Long term exposure to reoccurring condensation can result in damp on your walls and furniture, it can eventually lead to structural damage to your property.
+It is also unhealthy.
+Different seasons of the year can also promote additional levels of condensation such as winter where heating is likely to be higher in the home and the outside elements are colder.

 Quick Tips to help reduce condensation